fieldtrip/website/tutorial/networkanalysis_old.md

 ## Procedure

-The data analyses in the context of networks follows the following step
+The data analyses in the context of networks follows the following steps:

    * Read the data into MATLAB using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)**.
    * Compute sensor level power spectra and determine peak frequency using **[ft_freqanalysis](/reference/ft_freqanalysis)** and **[ft_multiplotER](/reference/ft_multiplotER)**.
    * Construct a forward model and lead field matrix using **[ft_volumesegment](/reference/ft_volumesegment)**, **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)** and **[ft_prepare_sourcemodel](/reference/ft_prepare_sourcemodel)**.
    * Compute a spatial filter and estimate the amplitude of the sources using **[ft_sourceanalysis](/reference/ft_sourceanalysis)**.
    * Visualize the results, by first interpolating the sources to the anatomical MRI using **[ft_sourceinterpolate](/reference/ft_sourceinterpolate)** and plotting this with **[ft_sourceplot](/reference/ft_sourceplot)**.
    * Compute "all-to-all" phase relationship between voxels using **[ft_connectivityanalysis](/reference/ft_connectivityanalysis)**.
    * Compute "node degree" using **[ft_networkanalysis](/reference/ft_networkanalysis)**.